Sky Sports remains the home of the 2021 Formula 1 season after securing exclusive rights in a deal struck with former owner Bernie Ecclestone.

 With a rotating cast of faces and personalities, keeping tabs on who is on the screen can be tough.

-So here's a rundown of Sky and Channel 4's teams, with C4 also airing highlights from the 20 races they do not hold live rights for in 2019.
+So here's a rundown of Sky and Channel 4's teams, with C4 also airing highlights from the remaining races they do not hold live rights for in 2021.

 Croft has led commentary of every practice, qualifying and race session since 2012 for F1.
 He previously commentated on F1 for BBC Radio 5 Live from 2006-2011.

-Brundle has 158 grand prix starts under his belt, having raced for the likes of Benetton and McLaren among other in his F1 career, but he has found greater success, it can be argued, as a broadcaster.
+Martin Brundle has 158 grand prix starts under his belt as a driver, having raced for the likes of Benetton and McLaren among other in his F1 career, but he has found greater success as a broadcaster.

 A regular for British F1 fans on television for almost 20 years, Kravitz has reported from the pit lane for ITV, BBC and now Sky.
 Rumours that he may not be part of Sky's team in 2019 sparked outrage online and a petition was established to try and keep him on-screen.